 More information available at www.ScrippsOMA.org - Hybrid Training - Richmond, VA

 Contact: Cindy Paullin at email@example.com or call 804-543-4516

 Lodging: We recommend and provide transportation to and from the Hyatt West Short Pump.
 Please call the Hyatt Richmond West directly at 804-360-7021.
 The Hyatt Hotel is located at 11800 West Broad Street, Henrico, VA 23233.
-The hotel is located 5.8 miles from the practicum location at Saint Mary’s Woods Retirement Community at 1257 Marywood Lane, Richmond, VA 23229.
-This hotel is connected to the Short Pump Town Center, and has the benefit of many stores, and restaurants in a superb outdoor mall setting.
-There are many hotels in the Short Pump area, which can range from as low as $88.00 per night to $240.00 per night.
+Other hotels in the Short Pump area offer a wide range of prices and amenities.